GStreamer/gstreamer/markdown/application-development/building/elements.md

 something with it and something else comes out at the other side.
 For a decoder element, for example, you'd put in encoded data, and the element would output decoded data.
-In the next chapter (see [Pads and capabilities](manual/building/pads.md)), you will learn more about data input and output in elements, and how you can set that up in your application.
+In the next chapter (see [Pads and capabilities][pads]), you will learn more about data input and output in elements, and how you can set that up in your application.

+[pads]: application-development/building/pads.md

 ### Source elements